-From the Anatolian highlands to the Persian Gulf, the Near East landscape stretches out between the Euphrates and Tigris rivers (hence "Mesopotamia") and covers an area of around 350,000 km².
-Today, most of it belongs to Iraq, while smaller parts in the north and northwest belong to Armenia, Lebanon, Syria and Turkey.
-In the north lies Transcaucasia, which together with Mesopotamia is considered the possible origin of the cultivated grapevine and wine culture.
-According to the latest research, however, the origin is said to lie in the Turkish south-east Anatolia bordering to the north (arrow).
-This is near Mount Ararat where, according to the Bible, Noah landed and became the first winegrower.
-However, the first wine was probably made from dates and was mainly drunk from beer.
-Probably beer is the oldest alcoholic beverage produced by man, even before wine.
-In the 1st millennium B.C. wine was regularly drunk in this area by the higher classes, one variety is called the "King's Drink".
-A found designation "wine of the mountains" indicates that wine probably came mainly from the mountainous north (northern Iraq and northern Syria).
+A Near Eastern landscape stretching from the Anatolian highlands to the Persian Gulf between the Euphrates and Tigris rivers (hence "Mesopotamia") with an area of around 350,000 km².
+Today, most of it belongs to Iraq, with smaller parts in the north and northwest belonging to Armenia, Lebanon, Syria and Turkey.
+In the north lies Transcaucasia, which, together with Mesopotamia, is considered to be the possible origin of cultivated grapevines and wine culture.
+According to the latest research, however, the origin should be in the north bordering Turkish Southeast Anatolia (arrow).
+This is near Mount Ararat, where, according to the Bible, Noah landed and became the first wine grower.
+The first wine, however, was probably made from dates and mainly beer was drunk.
+Beer is probably the oldest alcoholic beverage produced by humans, even before wine.
+In the 1st millennium BC, wine was regularly drunk by the higher classes in this area, and one variety is referred to as the "king's drink".
+A found designation "wine of the mountains" indicates that wine probably originated mainly in the mountainous north (northern Iraq and northern Syria).

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller